elamaranae/merge-json/README.md

     where,

+    F --> no of input files
-    f --> no of input files
+    K --> average no of keys in each input files
-    k --> average no of keys in each input files b --> b is the specified max file limit because of the line JSON.parse(JSON.stringify(obj))
+    B --> b is the specified max file limit because of the line JSON.parse(JSON.stringify(obj))

 # Project Structure